hydrogen2oxygen/PostsAndTags/README.md

 How to edit:
 Create a new post.
 Insert tags with [[tag]], links and images with normal html.
 Each post and tag will be generated to a html file.
 Tags inside a post are automatically linked inside the tag own automatic generate html file.

+You can edit a template html with body and header, linking to css and other stuff.